 Purchase Sacred Stones

 project kicked off in early 2006 with a global search

 for unusual and special "stone markers" that had universal qualities, uniqueness

 or were special in their own way.
 The call was answered with contributions

 by 90 Photographers.

-Ogham Stone, Beaghmore Stone Circles, Poulenabrone Dolman, and Janus Figure -
+Ogham Stone, Beaghmore Stone Circles, Poulenabrone Dolman, and Janus Figure on Boa Island.

 located in cemeteries from past centuries and in special ancient sites from

 thousands of years earlier, around the world.
 Liberal dictionary definitions of